deibit/cansina/README.md

 # Speed

-Cansina download page content for inspection (Yep, Cansina is not racing for speed).
+Cansina downloads page content for inspection (Yep, Cansina is not racing for speed).

 Put -H to make requests lighter and therefore faster